-A stop valve may be placed between the pressure vessel and its relief valve only as permitted by code regulations.
-If a stop valve is located between the pressure vessel and SRV, the stop valve port area should equal or exceed the nominal internal area associated with the pipe size of the SRV inlet.
-The pressure drop from the vessel to the SRV shall not exceed 3% of the valve's set pressure, when flowing at full capacity.
+No stop valve should be placed between the pressure vessel and its relief valve except as permitted by Code regulations.
+If a stop valves located between the pressure vessel and pressure relief valve, its port area should equal or exceed the nominal internal area of the piping from the vessel to the relief valve must not exceed 3% of the valve set pressure when it is flowing at full capacity.